tbbye/Steam-Data-Collection/README.md

 # Steam-Data-Collection
-Data collection and preprocessing code for published research on Steam app IDs, time-centric marketing language, and user review analysis.
+Data collection and preprocessing code for published research on Steam game IDs, time-centric marketing language, and user review analysis.

 This repository contains the notebooks used to collect Steam game IDs ordered by relevance (https://store.steampowered.com/search?term=) and retrieve related store-page metadata and user reviews for research on time-centric language in Steam user reviews.

 The data collection workflow is structured as a small pipeline:
-- Collect Steam app IDs ordered by relevance using the Steam store listing page.
+- Collect Steam game IDs ordered by relevance using the Steam store listing page.
 - Parse these IDs into two collection pathways:
   - Store page metadata collection.
     <img width="759" height="69" alt="image" src="https://github.com/user-attachments/assets/0b89ed67-8ead-4d17-af6a-57729c977524" />